-Seeking a more personal connection to his work, Kevin joined Bertoldo, Baker, Carter & Smith in 2016.
+Seeking a more personal connection to his work, Kevin joined Bertoldo, Baker, Carter, Smith & Cullen in 2016.
 After all those years of looking at cases from the insurance company’s perspective, he felt he could serve his clients even better on the other side of the aisle.
 Kevin enjoys the firm’s collaborative spirit and values the way team members work together to develop the best possible strategy for their clients based on their collective experience.

 Kevin also regularly gives back to the legal community.
 As a member of the State Bar of Nevada’s Transition into Practice (“TIP”) program, he frequently mentors new lawyers who are just entering the profession.
 He also serves as an arbitrator for the Eighth Judicial District Court, helping attorneys and their clients achieve cost-effective resolutions to a variety of disputes.